isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-05-15-ballerina-medium-connector.md

 medium:Client mediumClient = new (mediumConfig);
 ```

-The `myInfo` API provides the info of user athenticated with the integration key.
+The `myInfo` API provides the info of user authenticated with the integration key.
 It returns a `medium:User` object or a error.

 ```ballerina
 var result1 = mediumClient->myInfo();